CAWaterBoardDataCenter/Summarize-Demographics-GIS-Tool/README.md

 Areas of interest to the Water Boards often do not align with Census-designated boundaries, making it difficult to estimate the demographics of a population within areas being considered for Water Board actions, such as watersheds, drinking water systems, or contaminated groundwater plumes.
 Following the methodology of USEPA's EJScreen version 2.3 ([mirror site](https://pedp-ejscreen.azurewebsites.net/)), the Water Boards' ArcGIS Summarize Demographics tool allows staff to easily create demographic summaries for one or multiple areas of interest.

-Specifically, the tool estimates total population and population-weighted averages of 2023 median household income, race, and languages spoken at home for those who speak English "not very well" within user-specified boundaries.
+Specifically, the tool estimates total population and population-weighted averages of 2023 median household income, race, and languages spoken.
+Of the language variables, two sets of percentages are included: 1) of the total households in a given area, the percentages of languages spoken among limited-English proficiency speakers (those who speak English "not very well"), and 2) of the total limited-English proficency households in a given area, the percentage of languages spoken.

 ### Files in zipped CA_Demographic_Analysis folder